Golden Axe III: Gameplay

 The game also features a VS mode where two players can choose between all the regular playable boss characters, as well as the Boss character, Eve, and battle other characters one on one.
 This mode can also be played in single player against AI opponents.
-In the regular mode, players are able to choose their own route to the golden axe.
-If the player defeats the last boss and they have a high enough score, they may get the good ending and fight Damud Hellstrike's second form.
+In the regular mode, players are able to choose their own route to the Golden Axe.
+If the player defeats the last boss and they have a high enough score, they may achieve the good ending and fight Damud Hellstrike's second form.

 Reception

-In a feature on the game, Electronic Gaming Monthly commented, "Sega of Japan is not going to release this title here in the States - and for good reasons!
+Golden Axe III received a 20.3/30 score in a poll conducted by Mega Drive Fan and a 6.1387/10 score in a 1995 readers' poll conducted by the Japanese Sega Saturn Magazine, ranking among Sega Mega Drive titles at the number 384 spot.
+The game was met with mixed reception from critics.
+In a feature on the game, Electronic Gaming Monthly commented, "Sega of Japan is not going to release this title here in the States – and for good reasons!
 The graphics are by far some of the most plain looking on the Mega Drive.
 Plus, the new magic effects aren't as impressive as before.
 So, if you are considering purchasing this title from an overseas seller, don't waste your bucks!"

 IGN gave the Virtual Console release a 5 out of 10, saying "Legend has it that SEGA thought the quality of the product was so low, that it would be worthless or, worse, damaging to even publish the game in the States.
 And whether or not that's actually true, the quality assessment at its heart is on target – because Golden Axe III is certainly the worst of its franchise trilogy."
-Like Electronic Gaming Monthly, they described the graphics as bland and ugly, and particularly criticized that the gameplay showed no advancement from the first Golden Axe, even removing some of the advancements seen in Golden Axe II.
+Like Electronic Gaming Monthly, they described the graphics as bland and ugly, and said that the gameplay showed no advancement from the first Golden Axe, even removing some of the advancements seen in Golden Axe II.